 - Exposed students who participate in testing may continue to take part in all aspects of K-12 schooling, including sports and extracurricular activities, unless they develop symptoms or test positive for COVID-19.
 They should test as recommended, report positive test results to the school, and follow other components of this guidance, including wearing mask as directed. - Exposed students who develop symptoms should see Section 4 of the CDPH K-12 Guidance. - Exposed students who receive a positive test result should isolate in accordance with of the K-12 Guidance. - CDC continues to endorse quarantine for 10 days and recognizes that any quarantine shorter than 10 days balances reduced burden against a small possibility of spreading the virus.
 CDC will continue to evaluate new information and update recommendations as needed.
-See Options to Reduce Quarantine for Contacts of Persons with SARS-CoV-2 Infection Using Symptom Monitoring and Diagnostic Testing for guidance on options to reduce quarantine.
+See Options to reduce quarantine.